lolomokakus/LHAudio/README.md

 ## The Python module
 The LHAudio Python module contains two functions, `encode()` and `decode()`.

-The `encode()` function takes at least two arguments, the first is the WAV file to store the data in and the second is the file to store.
-If more than two arguments are specified, the other arguments are interpreted as more files to store.
+The `encode()` function takes two arguments, the first is a list containing the names of the files to encode, and the second is a WAV file to encode them in.

-The `decode()` function takes one argument, the WAV file to decode.
-The output files are stored in the current working directory.
+The `decode()` function takes two arguments, the first is the input WAV file, and the second is the directory to store the files in.

 ## Status
 The Python module, written by Ludvig, is currently usable, even though it could use some tweaking.